tirthanprajapati/Web-Dev-Learning/Javascript/2 )  Jquery.md

   JQuery Library for JvaScript
 </h1>
 <p>
-  Jquery is a library that shortens the large syntaxes of JavaScript.
+-->  Jquery is a library that shortens the large syntaxes of JavaScript.
+-->  Majorly all of the Functions are reduce to ($) Sign.